Three bodies found in search for tourists who disappeared in Mexico

 On Thursday, authorities said that three Mexican citizens, reported to be a woman and two men, had been arrested.
 The woman was carrying a mobile phone with a photo on it matching the description of one of the men, The Sydney Morning Herald reported.

-The brothers’ family said that Jake had gone to visit his brother, who has been living in the United States, and the trio had headed south of the border to Ensenada – an area popular with tourists but also known for cartel violence.
+The brothers’ family said that Jake had gone to visit his brother, who has been living in the US, and the trio had headed south of the border to Ensenada – an area popular with tourists but also known for cartel violence.

-They had not been heard from since Saturday, with their car later found burnt out and three abandoned tents searched by authorities.
+They had not been heard from since last Saturday.
+Their car was later found burnt out, and three tents abandoned.

 Maria Elena Andrade Ramirez, Baja California attorney general, told reporters on Thursday that authorities had not been notified straight away, so “very important time was lost” in the search for the three men.

-The parents of the Australian brothers, Martin and Debra Robinson, told 9News in a statement that Callun has been living in the US to follow his dream of being a professional lacrosse player.
+The parents of the Australian brothers, Martin and Debra Robinson, told 9News in a statement that Callum has been living in the US to follow his dream of being a professional lacrosse player.

 “He is widely known in the US as the Big Koala,” they told the outlet.
 “We think of him as our big soft friendly giant.”

-The couple were reportedly heading to the area to be close to the search in an area known for drug cartel-related crime.
+The parents were reportedly heading to the area to be close to the search efforts.

+“Callum and Jake are beautiful human beings.
+We love them so much and this breaks our heart,” the couple said.

 Both US and Australian authorities told The Independent that they were ready to assist in the investigation in whatever way necessary.